-ANU MANCHIKANTI GÓMEZ is assistant professor at the School of Social Welfare and director of the Sexual Health and Reproductive Equity (SHARE) Program.
+ANU MANCHIKANTI GÓMEZ is Associate Professor in the School of Social Welfare and director of the Sexual Health and Reproductive Equity (SHARE) Program.

 Dr. Gómez's work has been funded by the National Institutes of Health, the Society for Family Planning Research Fund, the Berkeley Population Center, the Institute for Research on Labor and Education at UCB, the Resource Allocation Program of UCSF, and Gilead Sciences.
 In 2017, she was named a winner of 120 Under 40, a global initiative to identify the next generation of family planning leaders.
 She is also the recipient of the 2017 Outstanding Young Professional Award from the Sexual and Reproductive Health Section of the American Public Health Association.
 Since 2012, Dr. Gómez has served on the Board of Directors of the National Women's Health Network.

 Dr. Gómez earned her PhD in Maternal and Child Health from the University of North Carolina at Chapel Hill in 2010.
 She also received an MSc in Health, Population and Society from the London School of Economics and Political Science and a BA in Journalism and Mass Communications from New York University.

 Many of Dr. Gómez's full-text publications can be found on the University of California's eScholarship platform.